-- Reducing GHG emissions is the City's primary driver behind the City's push for electrification of the district heating and cooling system towards its goal of a carbon-neutral energy system. - A related driver is the opportunity to support greater integration of renewable assets.
-As wind and other renewable capacity in Denmark grows, so, too does the need for integration of renewables.
+- Reducing GHG emissions is the City's primary driver for electrification of the district heating and cooling system.
+The City specifically seeks to achieve a carbonneutral energy system. - A related driver is the opportunity to support greater integration of renewable assets.
+As wind and other renewable capacity in Denmark grows, so too does the need for integration of renewables.
 Simultaneously, the parallel decrease in the cost of renewable electricity results in electricity as an increasingly economic alternative to other energy sources currently supplying the district heating network.